Lasse-Maja: Imprisonment

 In 1813, Lasse-Maja was arrested after stealing the church silver from the Järfälla Church with two assistants, a crime performed on the initiative of Johan Cron.
 Theft of church silver was considered a very serious crime in this time period.
 Additionally, he was recognized for other crimes during his previous tours, and put on trial for them as well.
 He was judged guilty as charged and sentenced to Uppenbar kyrkoplikt and life imprisonment in the Carlsten Fortress in Marstrand.

 He behaved in an exemplary manner as a prisoner, and his time in jail soon became quite comfortable.
 He became a tourist attraction for the upper-class visitors vacationing in the city of Marstrand, and earned money by successfully charging money from visitors in exchange for entertaining them with stories about his criminal career.
 With this money he was able to raise his personal status and standard in prison considerably as well as among his fellow prisoners.
 He was also well liked because of his ability as a cook, a position in which he functioned during his time in prison.

 He became famous.
 In 1833, he published his own memoirs, Lasse-Majas besynnerliga öden.
 Av honom själv berättade ('The Strange Tales of Lasse-Maja.
 As Told by Himself').
 During his time in prison, he appealed for a pardon five times.
 In 1835, he was visited by the crown prince, the future king Oscar I., whose father finally had him pardoned and released in 1839.

 Later life

 After his release, Lasse-Maja lived with his brother, the brewer Anders Ramberg in Arboga.
 He made tours around Sweden, entertaining people with stories about his former life.

 He is said to have claimed that life was very hard, but that the most important thing was to have fun.
 He bought his own property outside Arboga, where he eventually died in 1845, after having been ill his last years.
+He was buried in the cemetery of Heliga Trefaldighets kyrka ("Holy Trinity church") in central Arboga.